CartoDB/Canarsie/README.md

 [![img](imgs/brooklyn-network.png)](https://team.cartodb.com/u/mamataakella/viz/fdbcdcba-bd4f-11e5-b5f0-0e674067d321/embed_map)

-Earlier last week, news came out that the MTA was considering how to repair damages to the tunnel used by the L train to connect Manhattan and Brooklyn.
-The damages were caused by flooding during Hurricane Sandy and their repair may have big consequences for L train riders in the near future.
-As the MTA weighs the options, which include a full closing of the L train during repairs, or a longer period with weekend only closures, CartoDB wanted to dig in and look at what L train disruption looked like to the population of Brooklyn.
-How many, what backgrounds, and what alternatives are out there for what may come to the L.
+Last week brought news that New York's Metropolitan Transit Authority (MTA) was considering how to repair damage to the Canarsie Tunnel, the vital connection used by the L train to connect Manhattan and Brooklyn under the East River.
+The damage was caused by flooding from 2012's Hurricane Sandy, and the closures for the repairs will in all likelihood have large consequences for L train riders in the near future.

+As the MTA weighs its options -- which include a full closing of the L train during repairs, or a longer period with weekend only closures -- CartoDB started digging into open data to shed some light on how disruptive the L train closure would be to the people living in Brooklyn.
+We specifically want to see how many people, their demographics, and the alternatives there are out there for what may come to the L.

 ### The L Train

 [![L overview](imgs/draft-l-overview.png)](https://team.cartodb.com/u/mamataakella/viz/df39c134-bd38-11e5-927e-0ecfd53eb7d3/embed_map)

-The L train is an East-West artery of the city, connecting Manhattan with many parts of Brooklyn.
-If you know people that live in Williamsburg and commute to Manhattan in the morning, you've probably heard the stories of morning commutes where only place to put your arms is on shoulders of the people sardined beside you.
+The L train is a major East-West subway artery of New York City, connecting Manhattan with many parts of Brooklyn.
+If you know people who live in Williamsburg and commute to Manhattan in the morning, you've probably heard the stories of morning commutes where the only place to put your arms is on shoulders of the people packed like sardines all around you.
 In recent years, it has been one of the fastest growing subway lines in terms of ridership, with just the Bedford Avenue stop in Williamsburg seeing [27,224 average weekday customers](http://www.mta.info/news-subway-new-york-city-transit/2015/04/20/subway-ridership-surges-26-one-year) back in 2014.
-Besides the crowds, the L is a [pretty convenient train](https://en.wikipedia.org/wiki/Automation_of_the_New_York_City_Subway#Canarsie_Line_CBTC).
+Besides the crowds, the L is a [pretty convenient train](https://en.wikipedia.org/wiki/Automation_of_the_New_York_City_Subway#Canarsie_Line_CBTC) for New York because of its early adoption of advanced signaling which allows for a more efficient volume of trains to travel on it's tracks.

 ### So who cares about an outage?